 David is recognized in Chambers USA, with clients describing him as “remarkably responsive, meticulous and smart” and note that “his dedication is unmatched and he provides very thoughtful answers and commentary,” as well as in The Legal 500 where clients describe him as "exceptional" and a "smart, practical and solution-oriented attorney who understands how to thoughtfully and strategically navigate both legal and business issues."
 He was also named a Rising Star by Real Estate Weekly.

-David is an active member of the firm’s Pro Bono Committee.
+David is a member of the firm’s Pro Bono Committee.

 Acquisitions and Dispositions